 Released, covered, and re-released endless times, this song was written and originally released in the early fifties in the musical Guys and Dolls, but the Sinatra version became the standard, really – and one of his signature songs.

-To a point about wooing a lady, of course – and the male protagonist hoping that his, er, luck is in that night – it can also be seen as the Lady in question being a lucky charm for a gambler, as is the cliché whenever you see films featuring Vegas.
+To a point about wooing a lady, of course – and the male protagonist hoping that his, er, luck is in that night – it can also be seen as the Lady in question is a lucky charm for a gambler, as is the cliché whenever you see films featuring Vegas.
 As, of course, this is a Vegas song.
-Sinatra and the Rat Pack were almost indelibly associated with Vegas, as I’m sure they will be forever more.
+Sinatra and the Rat Pack were almost indelibly associated with Vegas, as I’m sure they will be forevermore.

 Heading from the west, to the east coast, to the New Jersey city that is perhaps as associated with gambling and entertainment as much as Vegas, but has a rather more downbeat, “shoulda been” air to it, by all accounts.
 So perhaps it is appropriate that the city features on Springsteen’s bleakest, darkest album, and here it is depicted as a place where hope goes to die.
 Where there are “winners and losers, but don’t get caught on the wrong side of the line”.
 Where there are fights, money and hope lost.
 A reminder that for every winner, there is a loser, and in this case, it appears to be a whole city.